Skip to main content

 More specifically:

-• Parallel workers with quality review and a replan loopSupervisor
+• Parallel workers with per-task review and retry-on-rejectionSupervisor

 • Sequential steps with dependency ordering and adaptive replanningPlan and Execute